If you’ve decided to raise your quail in quail cages or pens, there are an overwhelming number of options available to

 3. Quail Hutches

 Hutches are one of the more secure pen styles to provide for your quail, especially if you would like to keep them outdoors and not in your home or garage.

 4. Quail Recall Pens

-Recall pens are pens that are made specifically for people training quail, and bird dogs, for hunting.
+Recall pens are made specifically for people training quail, and bird dogs, for hunting.
 Think of a recall pen as a coop for quail.